 Sets the parameters that configure the maneuver and 3D visualization environment.
 By default, the block is set for the constant radius maneuver with the 3D simulation engine environment disabled.

-For the minimum 3D visualization environment hardware requirements, see 3D Visualization Engine Requirements and Limitations.
+For the minimum 3D visualization environment hardware requirements, see Unreal Engine Simulation Environment Requirements and Limitations.

 To enable 3D visualization, on the 3D Engine tab, select Enabled.

 Implements the driver model that the reference application uses to generate acceleration, braking, gear, and steering commands.